Other: marigold, pot marigold

-Grown here in North America by one of our contracted farms, Calendula is a well-known herb and uplifting ornamental garden plant that has been used therapeutically, ceremonially, and as a dye and food plant for centuries.
-Most commonly known as for its topical use as a tea or infused oil, the bright orange or yellow flower contains many important constituents and can be taken internally as well.
+Calendula is a well-known herb and uplifting ornamental garden plant that has been used topically, ceremonially, and as a dye and food plant for centuries.

 Cultivation And Harvesting

-Cultivated for medicinal use in the Mediterranean countries, the Balkans, eastern Europe, Germany, India,4 Poland and Hungary.
+Cultivated in the Mediterranean countries, the Balkans, eastern Europe, Germany, India, Poland and Hungary.
 Smaller amounts are grown in North America, Chile, Australia and New Zealand.

 History And Folklore

-In medieval Europe calendula was widely available and was known as “poor man’s saffron” as it was used to color and spice various foods, soup in particular.6 It was used not only to color foods, but also as a dye to color hair and to make butter look more yellow (it is interesting to note that calendula's use as a food coloring in butter led to it being used as a topical ointment for burns).10 Believed to be first cultivated by St. Hildegard of Bingen, an herbalist and nun practicing herbalism in the 11th century in present day Germany, calendula is a mainstay in a variety of European historical herbal texts.
-A Niewe Herball, from 1578, by English botanist Henry Lyte states that calendula '… hath pleasant, bright and shining yellow flowers, the which do close at the setting downe of the sunne, and do spread and open againe at the sunne rising' referring to the flower's well known propensity to open in the day and close at night or on overcast days.6
+In medieval Europe calendula was widely available and was known as “poor man’s saffron” as it was used to color and spice various foods, soup in particular.
+It was used not only to color foods, but also as a dye to color hair and to make butter look more yellow.
+Believed to be first cultivated by St. Hildegard of Bingen, an herbalist and nun practicing herbalism in the 11th century in present day Germany, calendula is a mainstay in a variety of European historical herbal texts.
+A Niewe Herball, from 1578, by English botanist Henry Lyte states that calendula '… hath pleasant, bright and shining yellow flowers, the which do close at the setting down of the sun, and do spread and open again at the sun rising' referring to the flower's well known propensity to open in the day and close at night or on overcast days.

-And, in traditional Chinese medicine (TCM), calendula (called Jin Zhan Ju) is considered energetically neutral and drying and is used to support healthy skin.
-Calendula is employed to move stagnant blood therefore increasing circulation to the skin.
+And, in Traditional Chinese Medicine (TCM), calendula (called Jin Zhan Ju) is considered energetically neutral and drying and is used to support healthy skin.

 Uses And Preparations